classgraph/classgraph/classgraph-vfs/README.md

   jarfile, e.g. `spring-boot-app.jar!/BOOT-INF/classes`.
 Entry names are reported with the root stripped off.
-* **Multi-release jarfiles**, resolved to the newest version of each entry that the running JVM can use, or every version if multi-release versions were enabled on the `Vfs`.
+* **Multi-release jarfiles**, resolved to the newest version of each entry that the running JVM can use, or every version if multi-release versions were disabled on the `VfsSpec`.
 * **Jarfiles at a URL**, for any scheme the JVM has a handler for, unless that scheme was denied on the `Vfs`.
 The file is downloaded in full first, because a zipfile's central directory is at the end.
 A scheme with a `FileSystemProvider` installed for it is read in place instead, with no copy.